 Both are only supposed to be law enforcement agencies with politically neutral officials, but they need politically educated and motivated people to fulfill their analytical tasks.
 For information analysis, young people are sought at universities, but in the area of information procurement, especially in the surveillance units, most employees come from the ranks of the police.
 Police officers are generally loyal to the State and have security clearance, and possess at least a basic knowledge of law enforcement and investigative activities, which is why they are obvious candidates for the intel-gathering departments of the intelligence services.
 Some police officers work for a limited time in the intel department of the Federal Office for the Protection of the Constitution (federal intelligence, referred to as the BfV) and then switch back to the police force-a welcome guarantee that they remain professionally involved and do not start disclosing inside information.
 Therefore, the surveillance operators of the BfV differ only insubstantially from the surveillance operators of the State Criminal Police Office.
-The only stupid thing is that the intel officials often only have limited political horizons and do not really understand much of what they are surveilling.
+The only stupid thing is that the by the surveillance team and getting to another placewhich hopefully is not already under surveillance.
+If you want to shake off the forces of surveillance, you need an idea of how to get out of control and how to move afterwards.
+It is not enough to go up the escalator in a department store and then down again at the same time, because the surveillance operators are also at the exits.
+And if they cannot stand at all of them: how does the target know which ones they are not standing at?
+If you ride your bike into a cul-de-sac that leads to a footpath, you can ideally shake off the tailing cars -but you have to think about where you want to go afterwards.
+Otherwise you will unfortunately be picked back up at the subsequent intersections.